MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 The interpretation (i.e. decoding) of the memory map takes place in lines 61-72 of mem/mem.vhd.
 The postscript "cs" means "chip select".
 Note that there is no rom\_wren, because we have removed to ability for the CPU to write to the ROM.
+The definition of the memory map is moved to the file comp.vhd in lines 133-141.

 ## VGA access to the character and colour memory.
 Both the CPU and the VGA module will be accessing the character memory